cafebazaar/BazaarPay/README.md

 ### Requirements

 - The SDK requires Android 4.2 (API level 17) or higher.
 - You need a *Checkout Token* before starting the payment flow.
+Check out [this]() documentation on how to get one.

 ## Setup